ianmaclarty/amulet/doc/math.md

 ### math.lookat(eye, center, up) {.func-def}

-Creates a 4x4 view matrix at `eye`, looking in the direction of `center` with the y axis of the camera pointing in the direction same direction as `up`.
+Creates a 4x4 view matrix at `eye`, looking in the direction of `center` with the y axis of the camera pointing in the same direction as `up`.

 ### math.perspective(fovy, aspect, near, far) {.func-def}

-Creates a 4x4 matrix for a symetric perspective-view frustum.
+Creates a 4x4 matrix for a symmetric perspective-view frustum.

 -   `fovy` is the field of view in the y plain, in radians.
 -   `aspect` is typically the window width divided by its height.